Pacific Park, Brooklyn: Context

 Since the mid-20th century, there have been many proposals to develop the area around Flatbush and Atlantic Avenues, known as Times Plaza; however, plans for the area emerged only piecemeal.
 In the mid-1950s, Brooklyn Dodgers owner Walter O'Malley proposed that the city condemn the site, where he could then have built a new stadium for the ball club to replace Ebbets Field.
 City officials refused to condemn the property for subsequent sale to O'Malley on the grounds that they did not consider a privately financed baseball park to be an appropriate public purpose as defined under Title I of the Federal housing act of 1949.
 O'Malley's proposal was dismissed by Robert Moses for creating a Great Wall of traffic.
 In 1958, O'Malley relocated the Dodgers to Los Angeles.
 In 1968, Long Island University eyed the site, but was opposed by Mayor John V. Lindsay.

 A 1968 New York Times article described a $250 million (over $1.4 billion in March 2006 dollars) plan for the Atlantic Terminal Urban Renewal Area, also known as ATURA.
 According to the Times, the renewal plan "calls for 2,400 new low- and middle-income housing units to replace 800 dilapidated units, removal of the blighting Fort Greene Meat Market, a 14 acre site for the City University's new Baruch College, two new parks, and community facilities such as day-care centers."

 The 1970s also saw plans for ambitious projects in the area, and these mostly resulted in the construction of affordable housing on the north side of Atlantic Avenue.
-Baruch College also considered moving but was stymied by the City's fiscal crisis.
-The seeds of gentrification were planted with the establishment of the Fort Greene Historic District in 1978.
+Baruch College also considered moving but was stymied by the city's fiscal crisis.

 In the 1980s, a Fort Greene block association and other homeowners sued over an environmental impact statement that failed to consider how rerouted traffic would affect their neighborhood, one block away from the project.
 Then an economic downturn compounded community opposition.
 The Times reported that the stock market collapse had deterred office construction.
 "A lot of people are reassessing their expansion plans," James Stuckey, president of the city's Public Development Corporation, told the Times in 1988.